Johangalle/Cryptography/aes.md

-# AES symmetric encryption and modes of operation
+# Symmetric encryption and modes of operation
 Code snippets to learn cryptography without the need to use other libraries.
 DO NOT USE IN PRODUCTION

 AES (Advanced Encryption System) is the most popular symmetric encryption algorithm.